 The struggles have been many but I’ve also been blessed with many allies in the industry: those who encourage me, uplift me and have made space for me long before it was a hashtag.
 They know who they are and don’t need praise or accolades for doing the right thing.
 I see you!!!
 We see you!!!

 However, it’s the silence of others that has helped me realize not only where they stand on the issues but that I am needed in this space.
-My voice is needed.
-My Black owned business is needed.
-My commitment to showcasing diversity is needed.
+My voice is needed, my Black owned business is needed, my commitment to showcasing diversity is needed.
 My commitment to uplifting and supporting other Black owned businesses is needed.
 My honesty is needed.
+My thoughts are needed.

 As many people turn their focus to diversity, I plead with you not to take up the space already occupied by Black business owners.
-Amplifying Black voices or showcasing diversity isn’t simply having a styled shoot with Black models or posting your Black clients as a way to attract Black costumers.
+Showcasing diversity or amplifying black voices isn’t simply having a styled shoot with Black models or posting your Black clients as a way to attract Black costumers.

 Amplifying Black voices means you are making space for the Black owned businesses already existing in your area by raising their profile – not your own.
 That means reaching out and asking them to design or photograph the shoot, referring them to your clients and using your platform to raise their visibility and standing in the market – not validate yours.